Byron Rushing

-Byron Rushing represented the Ninth Suffolk district in the Massachusetts House of Representatives from 1983 to 2019.
+Byron Rushing (born July 29, 1942) is an American politician who represented the Ninth Suffolk district in the Massachusetts House of Representatives from 1983 to 2019.
 He represented the South End neighborhood of Boston.
 A Democrat, he was first elected in 1982, before losing his 2018 bid for reelection to Jon Santiago in the Democratic primary.

 Early life and education

-Rushing was born July 29, 1942 in New York City to William Rushing, a janitor, and Linda Turpin, a Jamaican native, who migrated to New York to work as a seamstress.
+Rushing was born July 29, 1942, in New York City to William Rushing, a janitor, and Linda Turpin, a Jamaican native who migrated to New York to work as a seamstress.
 Rushing has two older brothers, Lawrence and William.
 Rushing moved with his family to Syracuse, New York where he attended Madison Junior High and then Syracuse Central High School, where he graduated in 1960.
 Rushing initially moved to Boston in 1960 to attend university, but dropped out in his junior year.
 He returned to Boston to work for the Northern Student Movement.
 He has lived in Boston since 1964.

 He attended Harvard College and MIT.
-Rushing possesses an honorary doctorate from the Episcopal Divinity School where he serves as an adjunct professor.
+Rushing possesses an honorary doctorate from the Episcopal Divinity School, where he serves as an adjunct professor.